RyZeItz/qb-dmv/README.md

 # Driving School MLO
 https://forum.cfx.re/t/mlo-driving-school-interior/1466079

-**DISCLAIMER: This is not my MLO.
-I just found it on cfx forums and used it as the basis for this script**
+**DISCLAIMER: This is not my MLO OR SCRIPT.
+I just found both for free online and saw it wasnt updated to the new qb so thats why i am here :)**

 <br />